domRiddle/ASF/FAQ.md

 ---

+### `System.IO.IOException: Input/output error`

+If this error happened during ASF input (e.g. you can see `Console.ReadLine()` in the stacktrace) then it's caused by your environment which prohibits ASF from reading standard input of your console.
+That can occur due to a lot of reasons, but the most common one is you running ASF in the wrong environment (e.g. in `&` background instead of `screen` on Linux).
+If ASF can't access its standard input, then you'll see this error logged ASF's inability to use your details during runtime.

+If you **expect** to run ASF in input-less environment, then you should explicitly tell ASF that it's the case, by setting **[`Headless`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#headless)** mode appropriately.

+---

 ### ASF is being detected as a malware by my AntiVirus!
 What's going on?

 **Ensure that you downloaded ASF from trusted source**.
 The only official and trusted source is **[ASF releases](https://github.com/JustArchiNET/ArchiSteamFarm/releases/latest)** page on GitHub (and this is also the source for ASF auto-updates) - **any other source is untrusted by definition and might contain malware added by other people** - you should not trust any other download location by definition, and ensure that your ASF always comes from us.